Our Services

 Even with a perfect mask fit, some users experience dry eye.
 Complement the leak-prevention steps with:

-If you're experiencing persistent discomfort and want to understand your symptoms better, try this free Dry eye symptom checker to help determine whether your eye issues may be related to your CPAP use or another underlying condition.
+If you're experiencing persistent discomfort and want to better understand what might be causing your symptoms, you can use Ubie's free AI-powered symptom checker to get personalized insights about your eye irritation and whether it may be related to your CPAP use or another underlying condition.

 Most mild irritation improves with mask adjustments and basic eye care.
 However, speak to a doctor promptly if you experience: